pranabekka/pranabekka.github.io/content/soupault-intro.md

 - CSS selectors
 - jinja style templates

-## Why this is better
+## Why this introduction

-The official blog quickstart introduction is a bit front-loaded, instead of gradually introducing concepts, and the reference manual has a decent introduction in the "Overview" section,
+The official "blog quickstart" introduction is a bit front-loaded, instead of gradually introducing concepts, and the reference manual has a decent introduction in the "Overview" section,